wp-plugins/podlove-podcasting-plugin-for-wordpress/readme.txt

 6. Includes the Podlove Web Player.
 One more thing: you can manage and present all contributors easily.

 == Changelog ==

+= 2.0.4 =

+* fix: missing flattr attribute for contributors
+* fix: subscribe button description is properly wrapped in p-tags
+* fix: faulty valid file if check returns "unreachable" but includes a Content-Length header
+* fix: more thoughtful handling of ETags when validating files prevents failing updates
+* fix: "NaN" analytics should display properly now
+* fix: off-by-one display in analytics
+* fix: don't HTML-encode quotes in episode title/subtitle/summary since it leads to invalid feeds
+* add trakt.tv to the services list
+* add support for RSS channel image tag

 = 2.0.3 =